decentraland/bronzeage-node/README.md

 ## How It Works?
 Decentraland runs on top of its own blockchain: a modified Bitcoin blockchain to represent a non fungible asset (land).
 Transactions in the Decentraland chain can transfer land ownership or change land content.

-The ownership of land is handled just like bitcoin, by using asymmetric cryptography and a stack-based scripting language.
+Ownership of a given land tile is handled exactly like Bitcoin: a tile is transferable by a given private key, and only the owner has access to it.

-The land’s content can be any type of file and the blockchain will only store a hash of it.
-The original file will be distributed via torrent’s protocol.
+The land content can be any type of file and the blockchain will only store its hash.
+The actual file is distributed via the torrent network.

 Finally, the network is secured by Bitcoin’s proof-of-work algorithm.
 Rewarding its miners not with coins, but with *land*.

-Below a summary of the main differences with Bitcoin’s blockchain:
+Below is a summary of the main differences with Bitcoin’s blockchain:

 ### Transaction:
 * Removed the outputs *value* field.